As you age, your body changes.

 Amy Takken, RN & Founder, Masterpiece Skin Restoration

-Dr. Runels Says His O-Shot Delivers.
-Better Sex Is Just Around the Corner.
-Or Is It?
 A LOT of women have kids.
 And I think it’s fair to say that most think pregnancy and childbirth were hard on their body.
 Childbirth causes all sorts of problems for women.
-So do weight changes and hormone changes […]Read More
+So do weight changes and hormone changes from menopause.
+All these changes can cause stress incontinence, vaginal atrophy (muscle weakening), vaginal dryness, painful sex, decreased libido, and decreased sensitivity.
+And in turn, some women develop low self esteem and a loss of libido / sex drive.
+It’s a vicious cycle.

-Photo courtesy of Unsplash & Felix Russell.
-The Describe PFD Patch Can Make Your Laser Tattoo Removal MUCH BETTER!
 In an article on KSAT.com, a lady named Jasmine talks about her upcoming tattoo removal with a PicoSure laser.
 It’s probably the best laser out there for tattoo removal because of how the laser works.
-“When a laser […]Read More

 The Information provided on our website is not medical advice and should not be viewed as such.
 By law, only a medical doctor can diagnose or give medical advice.
 As a registered nurse, my goal is to educate, so I provide information on skin care, skin care products, and skin care treatments.
 If you have any condition that concerns you, please see a medical doctor.
 While most skin conditions are benign, some - like melanoma - can be deadly.
 If there is any doubt, please, please consult your physician.
 Thank you!